 So proud of Alf and his Mummy!

-It wasn’t making much sense (phonemic awareness issues hadn’t been identified, so linking sounds to letters was a nightmare), and he wasn’t engaged.
-He couldn’t even master Group 1 - satpin.
+After about three years of synthetic phonics it still wasn’t making much sense (phonemic awareness issues hadn’t been identified, so linking sounds to letters was a nightmare), and he wasn’t engaged.
+He needed different instruction.
+Not more (and more and more) of the same.

 And when children fidget, can’t focus, become distracted (or distracting), and ‘play up,’ what happens?
 Nothing that makes the child think reading is a joyful experience.